-The Uffizi Galleries in Florence, Dante's birthplace, are spearheading a number of commemorative initiatives such an exhibition dedicated to him in the northern Italian town of Forlì where the poet fled to in 1302.
+The Uffizi Galleries in Florence, Dante's birthplace, are spearheading a number of commemorative initiatives such as an exhibition in the northern Italian town of Forlì where the poet fled to in 1302.
 The Uffizi Galleries and the Cassa dei Risparmi di Forlì Foundation are co-organising the hugely ambitious exhibition Dante.
 The vision of art which is due to be held in the San Domenico Museums complex (12 March-4 July; subject to Covid-19 restrictions).

 The show will include Andrea del Castagno’s celebrated portraits of the poet along with Pontormo’s Expulsion from Paradise (around 1535).
 Works by Michelangelo and Nicola Monti are also due to feature in the show.